A cry for help, a devil's deal. Will Sigrun be able to face them again?

 "Urgan blackguard!"
 The stranger jumped up and stepped back, his mask of fear ending in a flash of violent thrill.

 Perrin bared his tusks in pride at the rude human and nodded.
-"Now stop wasting Sigrun's time.
-Find out where these thorga--sorry, huma--thugs live."
+"Now stop wasting Sigrun time.
+Speak out where these thorga—sorry, huma—thugs live."

 "Don't worry, my friend.
 You stand at a safe distance."
 Oliver shook his head and patted the urgan man on the shoulder.
 Oliver's silver ring clanged on Perrin's rusted shoulder guards.
 "Pigface Perrin's only dangerous when you sneak up on him.
 Just stay out of his arm swing."

 Perrin's steps shook the wagon.
 "Right, ya glass-helmet thorga.
 Shut up and point us down the path."

-Sigrun hooked the horse up to the wagon, and told Perrin, "Should be easy to follow his trail through the mud."
+I hitched Coltrivar to the wagon, and said, "Should be easy to follow his trail through the mud."

 The man sniffed, frowned and nodded.
 "All the way I was sinking an inch or two.
 Never thought about being tracked."
 He smiled at the trail, then covered his happiness with another frown.

 Oliver offered the man a quill and parchment.
 "Did you see any identifying marks, strange symbols, or...."

 He shook his head and paused.
 "Sorry, Wizard.
 A simple farmer knows nothing of arcane trappings."

 "They know us, Oliver."
 Perrin oinked and rolled his eyes.
 "Not going to give up their secrets."

 "Sorry to interrupt."
 Oliver frowned and reached into the bag of snacks at his waist.
 "What with you asking so many useful questions."

 I forced my hand onto the man's shoulder and searched the pale gray pinpoints of his eyes for a few seconds, hoping to feel his plight.

 He sneered at me.

-She met nothing human in the stranger's gaze.
-As she wiped the grease of his soul off her hands, she found herself pretending that she was Lorelei's father, feeling for the helpless daughter what a father should.
+I met nothing human in the stranger's gaze.
+As I wiped the grease of his soul off my hands, I found myself pretending that I was Lorelei's mother, feeling for the helpless daughter what her father should.
 "Wait for us there.
-Lorelei will show us the way."
+Lorelei will show the way."

 Oliver chuckled and bit down a scrap of chicken meat.
 "Dead show the way that much faster."